 Charleston Southern’s starting quarterback at the end of last season was Daniel Croghan, who started the final six games of the season for the Buccaneers after Malcolm Dixon was injured.
 Croghan was 5-1 as a starter, including wins over Charlotte and Coastal Carolina.

 This year, Croghan is the backup quarterback, with UAB transfer Austin Brown taking over as Charleston Southern’s top signal-caller.
-Brown started fifteen games over two seasons with the Blazers, including a win over Tulane his freshmen year in which he threw for 409 yards.
+Brown started fifteen games over two seasons with the Blazers, including a win over Tulane his freshman year in which he threw for 409 yards.

 Brown played the first three quarters for the Buccaneers in their season-opening romp over Point (final score: 61-9).
 He went the distance in CSU’s 16-10 victory against Newberry, and played all but three series in Charleston Southern’s 34-10 win versus Campbell.